danieljcave/inphysical-plans/README.md

 ## Additional features
 ### Favicon
-The Favicon is the small logo at the top of the website browser linked to your page, it is most helpfull when a user has multiple browsers open, they can easily see which tab is yours.
+The Favicon is the small logo at the top of the website browser linked to your page, it is most helpful when a user has multiple browsers open, they can easily see which tab is yours.

 ![Favicon](/readME-assets/features/favicon.png)

 ## Future Features
-- A feature i wanted to implement but was not a highpriority was to display users post on their profile page.
-The feature would have been usefull to view posts from particlur user if they had great posts but due to time and knowledge i was not able to complete.
+- A feature I wanted to implement but was not a high priority was to display users posts on their profile page.
+The feature would have been useful to view posts from the particular user if they had great posts but due to time and knowledge, i was not able to complete it.
-- A search function i think would be a priority if i was to start again, being able to search keywords to find the right blog post.
+- A search function i think would be a priority if I was to start again, being able to search keywords to find the right blog post.

 ## Design
 ### Data Model
-This project is hosted on heroku and hosted database is ElephantSQL.
+This project is hosted on Heroku and the hosted database is ElephantSQL.
-Cloudinary is used to store all the blog uploaded umages and profile images.
-Three Cutom models were created for this app.
-Post Model for blog post, Comment model for comments and Profile Model created for user profiles.
+Cloudinary is used to store all the blog uploaded images and profile images.
+Three Custom models were created for this app.
+Post Model for a blog post, Comment model for comments and Profile Model created for user profiles.
 With the default Django User model already included.

 ![Post Model](/readME-assets/features/Post%20Model.png)